Tetsuya3850/CS-Terminology/README.md

 Indexes are used to improve the speed of data retrieval operations on the data store.
 An index makes the trade-offs of increased storage overhead, and slower writes (since we not only have to write the data but also have to update the index) for the benefit of faster reads.
 Indexes are used to quickly locate data without having to examine every row in a database table.
 It can be created using one or more columns of a database table.
 An index is a data structure that can be perceived as a table of contents that points us to the location where actual data lives.

 ### Relational Database
 A relational database is a set of tables.
-Each table consists of rows.
-A row is a set of columns, which could be of various types.
+Each table consists of rows and columns.
+Each row contains all the information about one entity, and columns are all the separate data points.
 The database schema must be predefined.
 Any changes in schema necessitates a migration procedure that can take the database offline or significantly reduce application performance.
 SQL is the language used to create and manipulate such databases.
 A key benefit of relational databases include support for ACID(Atomicity, Consistency, Isolation, Durability) transactions.

 ### ACID Transaction
 ACID is a set of properties of relational database transactions.<br/>